mitranim/atril/src-docs/html/component.md

 #### `X.viewUrl => string`

 Primary method of view loading.
-The framework automatically loads the view by the given URL, then activates the component once the view is available.
+The library automatically loads the view by the given URL, then activates the component once the view is available.

 ```typescript